Yvand/assemblyinfo-update/README.md

 # AssemblyInfo Update

+Forked in order to set version number only on property `AssemblyFileVersion`.

 ## set-version

 This Github action updates _AssemblyInfo.cs_ files in .NET projects with the specified version number, suffixed with [`github.run_number`](https://docs.github.com/en/actions/learn-github-actions/contexts).